2025–26 Formula E World Championship: Sporting regulations

 The format used in qualifying has been slightly altered, with the two group stage sessions shortened from twelve to ten minutes each.
 The requirement for every driver to set a laptime in the first half of group qualifying has also been removed.

-Races including a mandatory pit boost stop will now require drivers to only take attack mode once instead of twice.
+Races including a mandatory pit boost stop now require drivers to only take attack mode once instead of twice.

 Season report

 Pre-season

 After the pre-season test for the 2024–25 season had to be relocated to Circuito del Jarama due to flooding in Valencia, Formula E returned to Circuit Ricardo Tormo ahead of the 2025–26 season, with six sessions held on 27–30 October.
 Mahindra's Edoardo Mortara posted the fastest time of the test in the penultimate session, leading Nissan's defending champion Oliver Rowland, DS Penske's new signing Taylor Barnard and the second Nissan of Norman Nato, with the top four separated by less than a hundreth of a second and the whole field less than 0.9 seconds apart.
 The test once again featured a mock race which was also used to test yellow flag and red flag procedures during pit boost stops and was won by Porsche's Nico Müller.
 Like in the season before, the official pre-season test was followed by an all-female test, this time consisting of two separate sessions.
 F1 Academy driver Chloe Chambers posted the fastest time for Mahindra, ahead of Abbi Pulling's Nissan.